klardotsh/klar.sh/www/src/index.md

     Fediverse is like the mycelium of mushrooms." - [Source](queer.party/@DelphineUnseen/109371670513551027)

-I'm still building out this digital garden (it's winter, not much grows here yet, but I'm working on it).
-In the meantime, over on <a rel="me" href="https://merveilles.town/@klardotsh">my Mastodon</a>, you'll find short utterances into the void in the meantime about boats, living on them, tech, shouting at it, programming languages, designing them, and every so often coffee, and how much of it is necessary to survive a PNW winter.

 My contact information is [linked from the navbar and here](/contact.html).

 I'm open to small contract work in the realms of "DevOps" and infrastructure,